-Council-created reserves are used to fund a number of activities, where the activity meets the purpose for which the reserve was created.
+Council-created reserves are used to fund a number of activities, or in instances where the activity meets the purpose for which the reserve was created.

 Operating reserves are used for a specific purpose or activity usually to cover short-term financial fluctuations, ensuring smooth operations and mitigating cash flow issues, such as unexpected expenses or revenue delays.